andygeiss/machine-learning-classification/README.md

 # Machine Learning with Golang (Classification)

-This repository provides an Golang implementation from scratch to solve a classification problem using the K-Nearest Neighbour algorithm.
+This repository provides a Golang implementation from scratch to solve a classification problem using the K-Nearest Neighbour algorithm.

 It can also be used as a standard project layout for machine learning projects, because it combines the [Standard Go Project Layout](https://github.com/golang-standards/project-layout) and